- Thread Starter

 Warning about FS not being properly dismounted after panic/sudden reboot is expected.
 Should there be deeper issue with the FS system would stop.

-Can you reupload the same command but with head -1000 ?
-100 lines is not enough, 1000 should be enough (limiting output is needed, so it's a little bit of guessing game doing this remotely).
+?
+100 lines is not enough, 1000 should be enough (limiting output is needed, so it's a little bit of guessing game doing this remotely). sudo startx

-Now when I ran sudo fsck it seems to me that it has gotten much worse.
-This is the output:
+it seems to me that it has gotten much worse.
+This is the output:** /dev/ada0a (NO WRITE)

 ** SU+J Recovering /dev/ada0a